testfairy/docs/docs/07_Tester_FAQ.md

   5. You should see the troubleshooting resaults with instructions in case there is a problem to be solved by the application developer:

     <img src="/img/tester/35-trble-done-success.png" width="300"/> <img src="/img/tester/36-trble-doe-fail.png" width="300"/>

+* Remember that if the application is bigger than 100MB it must be download over WiFi.

 [Back to top](#top)